Top of page

 • Private educational loans

 Direct Subsidized Loans are only available to undergraduate students.
 Effective July 1, 2026, Graduate Plus Loans will not be available to new borrowers.
-Current students who borrowed a federal Direct Loan prior to 7/1/2026 for their current graduate program may continue to utilize the Grad Plus Loan for up to three years or until the completion
+Current students who borrowed a federal Direct Loan prior to July 1, 2026 for their current graduate or professional program may continue to utilize the Grad Plus Loan for the lesser of three years or their remaining expected time to credential (whichever comes first).

 Students may borrow federal and/or private student loans up to the Cost of Attendance minus other aid (Wake Forest Law institutional and/or outside awards, excluding veteran benefits).
 You are not required to borrow the full amount offered and should only borrow the amount you need.